Forget the chocolates and the flowers. They're both just temporary gifts, and they've both been done.

 Stay in a romantic cabin in Estes Park.
 This small mountain town is full of cabins to choose from, whether you want luxury or isolation or riverside or part of a small community.

-For the ultimate mountain indulgence, stay at the Della Terra Mountain Chateau, where rooms include private balconies with hot tubs.
+For the ultimate alpine indulgence, stay at the Della Terra Mountain Chateau, where rooms include private balconies with hot tubs.
 Guests can use the spa with a sauna or sit by the stone fireplace — and waterfall.
 The suites come with walk-through jetted showers, and all of the grounds are beautifully inspired by nature.

 The chateau itself is secluded and romantic, perched at the Fall River entrance to the Rocky Mountain National Park.
 It's easily one of the most romantic getaways in Colorado.